 It is difficult for a landlord to deal with unsatisfactory tenants.
-This is your investment, which you have put both your time and money into.
+This is your investment, into which you have put both your time and money.
 Unfortunately, the laws in Pennsylvania make it difficult to evict a subpar tenant, and in order to do so you will need an attorney who specializes in Landlord’s Rights and Evictions.

 Grounds for Eviction

 As a landlord, you are bound by the stipulations of the Pennsylvania Landlord Tenant Act of 1951.
-As such, you may only evict for these reasons: (1) non-payment of rent, (2) hold over tenancy, (3) serious breach of lease provision, and (4) tenant engaged in criminal drug-related activity on premises.
+As such, you may only evict for these reasons: (1) non-payment of rent, (2) holdover tenancy, (3) serious breach of lease provision, or (4) tenant engaged in criminal drug-related activity on premises.

 The Eviction Process